tlecoz/Mp4Maker/README.md

 # Mp4Maker

-Based on [mp4-muxer](https://github.com/Vanilagy/mp4-muxer) , this class allow you to encode a MP4 file , frame by frame, directly in the browser on the client-side using WebCodecs.
+Based on [mp4-muxer](https://github.com/Vanilagy/mp4-muxer) , this project provide a straight forward way to encode a MP4 file , frame by frame, directly in the browser on the client-side using WebCodecs.

 The project contains only 2 classes : Mp4Maker and Mp4Config.